Enter an email address below to share the provider's page with someone you know.

 His areas of interest include medical and surgical diseases of the retina and vitreous, including retinal detachment, age-related macular degeneration, retinal vascular diseases, diabetic retinopathy, ocular trauma and uveitis.

 Dr. Punjabi has an active North Carolina Medical license and practices at the South Park, Matthews, and Concord offices.

 During his free time, Dr. Punjabi enjoys spending time with his wife and two young kids.
 He often volunteers to help uninsured patients in Charlotte.
-He is an avid sportsperson, and enjoys hiking and traveling.
+He is an avid sportsperson, and enjoys playing tennis, hiking and traveling.